Skip to main content

 What is the piano action?

 The action is a bit like the engine in your car.
 It's the basic driver of your piano.
-When you press the key on your piano, a who series of processes are set in motion which result in your piano creating sound.
+When you press the key on your piano, a whole series of processes are set in motion which result in your piano creating sound.
 The effect of this is almost instantaneous.
 An important aspect of regular servicing from a tuner is to ensure that the action parts, the keys, hammers, dampers and pedals are functioning as efficiently as is reasonably possible.

 INTERIOR CLEANING